 Management anticipates that these IFRSs and amendments will be adopted in the financial statements in the initial period when they become mandatorily effective.
-An initial assessment of the potential impact indicates that application of most of these standards is not expected to have significant impact on amounts reported in the consolidated financial statements, but it is expected that additional disclosures will be required.
-The Company is yet to assess IFRS 9's full impact, particularly as the hedging and impairment aspects of IFRS 9 are still outstanding and intends to adopt IFRS 9 no later than the accounting period beginning on or after January 1, 2013.
+An initial assessment of the potential impact indicates that application of most of these standards is not expected to have significant impact on amounts reported in the financial statements, but it is expected that additional disclosures will be required.
+The Company is yet to assess IFRS 9's full impact, particularly as the impairment aspects of IFRS 9 are still outstanding, and intends to adopt IFRS 9 in the initial period when it becomes mandatorily effective.